What is Senior Living? What makes it different from a nursing home?

 How much does it cost to live at Blakey Hall?

 Blakey Hall offers private-pay rental apartments (The Hamlet).
 Terms are month-to-month, and no “buy-in” fee is required.
+There is, however, a $500 non-refundable fee to be added to the waiting list.
 Residents pay a single monthly rental rate that includes lunch and community events; housekeeping, apartment and community maintenance; and scheduled transportation.

 Blakey Hall also offers Assisted Living or Memory Care services based on the nature of the potential residents needs.
+There is a non-refundable fee of $200 to be added to the waiting list.
+If there is immediate availability, the non-refundable fee is waved.
 Rental rates vary.
 To learn more, contact the team at Blakey Hall.

 Is living at Blakey Hall tax-deductible?